Former Wirecard boss goes on trial in fraud scandal that rocked Germany

 Another former executive, Stephan von Erffa, is also on trial.
 He has publicly expressed regret about the events at Wirecard but denied orchestrating them.
 His lawyer said von Erffa did not want to comment on the charges.

-A key suspect, Wirecard's former chief operating officer Jan Marsalek, is an international fugitive whose whereabouts are unknown.
+A key suspect, Wirecard's former chief operating officer Jan Marsalek, is an international fugitive on Europe's most wanted list whose whereabouts are unknown.

 Following Wirecard's demise, the head of German financial regulator BaFin resigned and the head of Germany's accounting watchdog also stepped down.

-Scholz also criticised Wirecard's auditor, EY, for failing to catch the fraud.
+Scholz also criticised Wirecard's auditor, EY, for failing to detect the fraud.
 EY has said it acted professionally.

 There are 100 court dates provisionally scheduled until the end of next year in the case.